 "My name is X, and I am calling from Y."

-The next piece of advice is not to say hello, good morning, or similar phrases.
-You want to stay inside the customer's comfort zone during the introduction, and therefore you need to let the customer be the first to say this.
+The next step is not to say hello, good morning, or similar phrases.
+You want to stay inside the customer's comfort zone during the introduction, so you need to let the customer be the first to say this.

 For example, if the customer says hello, you respond with a hello back.
-Let them come to you, so you do not scare them by being too forward in the conversation.
+Let them come to you instead of being too forward in the conversation.

 Additionally, your tone of voice is vital in your introduction, and it is solely your responsibility that the customer understands and hears you loud and clear.

-There is nothing worse than customers who, far into a conversation, ask where you are calling from.
+Nothing is worse than customers who, far into a conversation, ask where you are calling from.
 It creates confusion and may as well cost you the sale.

 It is advisable to have a relaxed approach until you get to know the customer.
 Some salespeople tend to try too hard and put their customers under pressure.
 Again, please stay within the customer's comfort zone and take it from there.

-The second step is to approach your customer with a reliable and intriguing appetizer.
+The second step is approaching your customer with a reliable and intriguing appetizer.
 It is the perfect opportunity to grab your customer’s attention and get them interested in talking to you.